fat1nad/Blu-and-Carebot/README.md

 # Blu and Carebot
+by CareCrows as part of Code Coven's Care Jam 2021

 A linear storybased game about the journey of Blu and Carebot from abandonment to the beach.